 Lexie P.

 Lexie is originally from Concord, New Hampshire.
 She graduated from St. Lawrence University with a bachelor’s in English Literature and a minor in Creative Writing.
 Over the summers she has taught Creative Writing and Myths and Legends through the Duke Talent Identification Program.
 During the school year she is a graduate student and teaching assistant at the University of Vermont, continuing her studies in literature.
 Lexie has also worked as an assistant teacher for reading comprehension.
 When she’s not reading or writing, Lexie is playing guitar and singing in her band The Sundials.
 She can also be found on the summits of the Green Mountains with snacks and lots of sunscreen.
+Accepting new students.

 Megan H.